refinedev/refine/documentation/docs/tutorial/0-introduction/1-prequisite.md

 I understood how to use the checklists
 </ChecklistItem>
 <ChecklistItem id="prequisite-looks-great-2">
-I'm know how to get help, and where to leave feedback
+I know how to get help, and where to leave feedback
 </ChecklistItem>

 </Checklist>